- RELATED TOPICS

 David Judson, the great-great grandson of William Lees Judson, now heads the studio, which is still located in its original building in Garvanza.
 It is now the oldest family owned stained glass studio in the nation.

 Above, the legacy of William Lees Judson, painter, educator, and leader in the Arroyo Arts & Crafts Movement is recounted by his great-great-grandson, David Judson, and art historian, Jean Stern.
-Below you can see also a slideshow of historical images.
+Below, see a slideshow of historical images.